 2. Bust some of the myths about the Fairlight.
 Now you can form your own opinion about these classic sounds.

 3. I see a number of people trying to make money out of these sounds, selling them in Kontakt format on Ebay, or to Fairlight owners at inflated prices.
 This is morally wrong.
+Plus the sounds are not looped as they would be on the Fairlight.

 4. There is some cork-sniffing in the Fairlight community, generating illogical arguments about having to own a Fairlight before you are entitled to use these sounds.
 Furthermore there is no valid copyright claim on this library (which is why so many people sell it on Ebay).
 It is provided here as free to use.
 Luckily I am friendly with some Fairlight owners who think this is silly, and my thanks to them for helping with these sounds.